blackbeard789/WallStreetWizzards/README.md

 The alphavantage_metrics.py is setup for a onetime execution to insert the data into a sql database.
 The script can be run in python localy with the right packages installed.

 ### Credentials
 For the credentials a config.ini file is needed, where the credentials are stored.
 Additionaly for the google cloud bucket, a json file is needed.
-This file can be created in the google cloud itself and have to be downloaded
+This file can be created in the google cloud itself and has to be downloaded

 ### config.ini file
 The file has to be formated in the following form, so it can be correctly ingested: